 35.3.16.2 MLD capability and operation signaling

-An MLD that has dot11NSTRStatusUpdateImplemented equal to true shall set the NSTR Status Update Support subfield in the Common Info field of the Basic Multi-Link element that it transmits to 1.
+(#22055)An MLD that has dot11NSTRStatusUpdateImplemented equal to true shall set the NSTR Status Update Support subfield in the Common Info field of the Basic Multi-Link element that is transmitted by its affiliated STA(s) to 1.
 The MLD shall set the NSTR Status Update Support subfield to 0 if it has dot11NSTRStatusUpdateImplemented equal to false.

 TGbe editor: Change Clause 35.3.6.6 as follows (track change on):